captainGeech42/zanderwork.com/content/about.md

 He's also the current CTF team lead and former president (2017-2020) of the [OSU Security Club](https://www.osusec.org/), leading their CTF and CDC teams to many [impressive accomplishments](https://www.osusec.org/accomplishments/).
 He competes in lots of CTFs with the club under the team [OSUSEC](https://ctftime.org/team/12858).

+This site is available via [clearnet](https://zanderwork.com) and [Tor](http://zandermuwtlu6gr4z4ey2bnogf56este6o742ydwytxp7qj772n3zuyd.onion/).
 You can view the contents of this site on [GitHub](https://github.com/captainGeech42/zanderwork.com).